 This workshop shows how Design Thinking could be applied in different fields and disciplines to stimulate creativity and prototyping.

-Design research has moved from need-finding, to frame methods to better understand the human experience and develop tailor-made solutions for peoples’ pains.
+Design research has moved from need-finding, to framing methods to better understand the human experience and develop tailor-made solutions for peoples’ pains.

-As researchers, how do we perform research when we talk about experience?
+How do we perform research when we talk about the user experience?

 The talk enables early-stage researchers to better focus on the impact of their topic as well as identify key drivers to improve the research process.